Creighton is a Tree Campus USA

 More information on the press release.

 Already awarded a plot?
-Print out the contract and return it to John Schwede, c/o Landscape Services, Jelinek Building by Friday March 28, 2014 to make it official!.
+Print out the contract and return it to John Schwede, c/o Landscape Services, Jelinek Building by Tuesday, April 7 to make it official!

 More information is available on the Wellness Council's website.